 Winners of the Smokefree Rock Quest

-Still one of the singles Im most proud off.
+Still one of the singles I'm most proud of.
 This track featured Mina Ripia from Moana and the Moa Hunters.
-Maaka McGregor (SOB drummer and producer) and Mina have gone on to form Wai 100%

 (Tks 2,3 & 4 were recorded live at CBGB’s, New York).
 The band changed their name because there was already an American band of the same name.
 Eye TV toured the States again to support the release of their album there.